gnebbia/sicp_notes/lecture_notes/3_higher_order_procedures.md

 In this case next and term are functions which have to be passed.
 We have somewhat captured the general pattern from the previous procedure.
 At this point we can either use this abstraction or use it to generate functions.
-Let's try to generate the previous function starting from the new `(sum)` function.
+Let's try to generate the previous functions starting from the new `sum` function.

 ```scheme
 ;; sum-int redefined using higher order function "sum"